You may ask “Why bother with black and white travel photography?”

 As you begin your next journey, or continue the one you are currently enjoying, aim to tell your story.
 Tell your story with compelling black and white photography.

-Taking snap shots of interesting things is easy when you are travelling.
+Taking snap shots of interesting things is easy when you are traveling.
 To create more appealing black and white photography use your camera mindfully.
 Think about the light and shade.
 Consider texture and tone.
 Watch what the light is doing.
 Compose well and time your photographs to make the most of your experience.

 When I travel, I want to make photos which express my experience in a story.
 How I felt about being in this place.
 My sense of wonder, or despair, or elation.
 I want people to see my photos as though they were on the journey with me.

 Aim to combine feeling with your black and white photography.
 Doing this will help you create more captivating travel pictures.
-Choosing black and white photography as your medium will bring a depth and dynamism that’s often absent in colour images.
+Choosing black and white photography as your medium will bring a depth and dynamism that’s often absent in color images.